-The registered manager had overall responsibility for the management and clinical leadership of the practice.
-The team worked together to ensure the day to day running of the service.
+The dentist had overall responsibility for the management, clinical leadership and day to day running of the practice with support from staff.
 Staff knew the management arrangements and their roles and responsibilities.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
-We highlighted to the registered manager that older versions of policies and procedures were not removed from the files when these were reviewed or updated.
-This had resulted in a significant amount of retained documentation which was obsolete and could impair staff from finding the most up to date information.
-They confirmed they would review this.
+They used a dental compliance service and interactive diary to assist them in this process.

-We saw there were clear and effective processes for managing risks, issues and performance.
+We saw there were clear and effective processes for identifying and managing risks, issues and performance.
+This included completing regular compliance check questionaires and checklists.